flemm0/PM_566/02-assignment/README.md

 | overweight    | 22.02353 | 23.99650 |
 | obese         | 24.00647 | 41.26613 |

+The bmi variables have been categorized as intended.

 ###### 3. Create another categorical variable named “smoke_gas_exposure” that summarizes “Second Hand Smoke” and “Gas Stove.”
 The variable should have four categories in total.

+As some values will have been imputed with averages, I will view the variables

 ``` r
 dat[(smoke %between% c(0.001, 0.999)) & (gasstove %between% c(0.001,